+In 1948, as the public had stopped flocking to big bands, Calloway switched to working with a six-member group.
+Beginning in 1952, he spent two years in the cast of a revival of the musical Porgy and Bess.
 In that show, he portrayed Sportin' Life, a character Calloway himself had reportedly inspired George Gershwin to create.
 Calloway took other onstage roles over the years, including the male lead in a 1967 production of Hello Dolly!, whose all-black cast also featured Pearl Bailey.

 Calloway introduced himself to new fans by appearing on Sesame Street and in Janet Jackson's 1990 music video for "Alright," and shared his life story in an autobiography, Of Minnie the Moocher and Me (1976).
 He also made more big screen appearances, most notably in the 1980 movie The Blues Brothers.
 During the film, Calloway put on his trademark white tie and tails and performed "Minnie the Moocher" once again.

 In 1993, President Bill Clinton presented Calloway with a National Medal of the Arts.
 Calloway's later years were spent in White Plains, New York, until he had a stroke in June 1994.
 He then moved to a nursing home in Hockessin, Delaware, where he died on November 18, 1994, at the age of 86.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!